Marketers bring Web3 to the FIFA World Cup with augmented reality, NFTs and virtual worlds

 The month-long tournament, which begins this weekend, will be the first World Cup since it took place in Russia in 2018 long before “Web3” entered the global lexicon.
 Now, official and non-official sponsors are hoping to harness the hype with a range of NFTs, virtual worlds, augmented reality tools and other trendy tech as linear TV and traditional social media are on the decline.

 The collaborations are nearly as diverse as the teams in the tournament.
 For example, in a new World Cup ad from Adidas, a Bored Ape Yacht Club NFT character appears with soccer stars Lionel Messi and Karim Benzema.
-Meanwhile, other brands like Visas, the crypto exchange Crypto.com and luxury Swiss watchmaker Hublot are helping fans make digital art or explore virtual stadiums as they experiment with new platforms as part of their Qatar 2022 marketing efforts.
+Meanwhile, other brands like Visa, the crypto exchange Crypto.com and Swiss watchmaker Hublot are helping fans make digital art or explore virtual stadiums as they experiment with new platforms as part of their Qatar 2022 marketing efforts.